G-M-Anderson/CalenderApp/README.md

     * config/ : Contains configuration files.
        * config.yaml : Configuration file for application settings (Formating, etc.)

+    * gui/: Contains GUI codes and files
+       * __gui_init__.py : Used to have cleaner interface for the GUI, by holding functions and classes.
+       * app.py : GUI codes and functions stored here.

     * tests/ : Contains test files.
        * __tests_init__.py : Can be empty or contain setup code for tests.
 This file initializes the test package.
        * test_calendar.py : Where tests for the calendar functionality should be written.